Protecting Wisconsin's checkbook. Fighting for rural communities. Promoting our local values.

 Howard accepted a promotion and transfer to the Whitewater and Fort Atkinson offices of Virchow Krause in 1980.
 He was promoted to partner in the firm in 1984.
 In recent years, his practice has been focused on the forensic accounting area and white collar crime investigations, and Howard enjoys lecturing frequently at colleges on forensic accounting.
 He is also credentialed as a Certified Fraud Examiner (CFE).

 Howard is married to Peggy, a registered nurse.
 Howard is the father of Nicole and William, and three stepchildren.
-Howard has four grandchildren.
+Howard has five grandchildren.

 Howard was first elected to the State Assembly in 2010.
 While in the State Assembly, he served as the Chairman of the Assembly Committee on Ways & Means and the Vice-Chair of the Joint Audit Committee.
 During his time as a state representative, he authored multiple bills to reduce regulatory burden on businesses and promote honest budgeting.
 Along with his colleagues in the State Assembly, he authored a constitutional amendment to require the state budget be prepared on the basis of generally accepted accounting principles (GAAP).